wp-plugins/shortpixel-image-optimiser/readme.txt

 * **Backup and restore originals:** if you ever want to return to the original version, images are automatically stored in a backup folder on your hosting servers.
 * **Bulk image optimization:** Crunch your image gallery, and downsize your website.
 This feature may take up to several hours, depending on the number and size of existing images.

-On the https://ShortPixel.com website, we offer free access to the ShrtPixel API which you can use for further image optimization purposes.
+On the https://ShortPixel.com website, we offer free access to the ShortPixel API which you can use for further image optimization purposes.

 == Installation ==